 One of the above options is usually ideal for any clients who want to get a lot out of a single day of fishing, provided these clients are up for a long day.
 Because of the complicated changeover in the middle of the day, these trips almost always run long.
 That’s one reason our rates are higher for these trips than for other full-day trips.
 Another reason they’re higher is that we’re usually paying commercial use fees to two or even three jurisdictions (Montana and Yellowstone Park, sometimes the US Forest Service) rather than just one.
 Finally, our guides are also paying for a river shuttle.
 That said, the price difference is not high, and hardcore anglers often do get a lot more out of a combo than a standard trip.

 One of the main reasons to take a combo trip is flexibility: fishing the best water at the best time of day, or that best matches client skill level.
 To run with this theme, we are flexible in scheduling these trips.

 While we’ll need to know whether or not to pack the wade-fishing gear (or to hitch up the boat) a day or two in advance, we don’t need to know for sure whether we’re walking, floating, or running a combo trip right when you book a full-day trip.
 Since all of the extra price of a combo trip gets eaten by fees and expenses, anyway, it’s no problem if we switch things out from a combo to a full-day walk or float (or vice-versa) if conditions warrant.
 If the wade-fishing is good, we’ll do that.
 If the floats are going great, we’ll float.
 If both are good, it’s worth considering a combo.

 2022 Combo Trip Rates

 Combo trips are available only as full-day trips.
-The rate is $615 for one or two anglers.
+The rate is $625 for one angler and $650 for two anglers.
 Note that both Montana and Yellowstone Park licenses are required on many combo trips, so there are usually more ancillary expenses for combo trips as well as higher guide service fees.